Oil3/CodeColors-Quicklook-Syntax-Highlighting/README.md

 ### Download from release or from the repository

-Unzip, move somewhere such as /Applications, run once, quit the app: macOS should acknowledge the Quicklook Extension .
+Unzip, move somewhere such as /Applications, run once, quit the app: macOS should acknowledge the Quicklook Extension.

 Update: _replace_ the older app. (or delete), run again.

 Uninstall: as the extension stays within the app, remove the app to remove the extension.